 Actionable metrics are what you should focus on when acting on a marketing strategy, not vanity tactics.
 Instead of just measuring the total number of people who have downloaded your healthcare guide, look at the ratio between the number of downloads and the amount of traffic to the healthcare guide landing page to better understand how your landing page content performs.
 Using actionable metrics to guide digital strategy helped us increase patient volume by 125% for a spine surgery practice in just 8 weeks.

 Vanity metrics are dangerous because they pull focus away from the metrics and tactics that will actually impact your bottom line.
-Making business decisions or building strategy based on vanity metrics will hurt your business.
+Making decisions or building strategy based on vanity metrics will hurt your medical practice.

-Where should small and medium sized businesses put their money, then, to get off the ground quickly?
+Where should small and medium sized medical practices put their money to get off the ground quickly?